Motorway Services Online

 Successors:Eat & Drink Co.

 Fresh Express was Moto's first own brand restaurant name.
-It was designed to work alongside other eateries, and was created by BDG McColl for Granada in 1996, as part of their plan to shake-up their catering options.
+It was designed as a generic brand that would work alongside other eateries, and was created by BDG McColl for Granada in 1999, as part of their plan to shake-up their interiors and catering options.

 Until then, motorway dining had generally been based around one option, such as Country Kitchen.
-Having just acquired a whole host of new brands, Granada wanted to introduce a food court to their services, offering the likes of Little Chef, Harry Ramsden's and Burger King.
-Fresh Express existed to fill any remaining gaps in that offer, by providing a number of simple, quick meals.
-Product ranges included 'Special Selection' and 'Fare Deal'.
+Having just acquired a whole host of new brands, Granada wanted to introduce a food court to their service areas, offering the likes of Little Chef, Harry Ramsden's and Burger King.
+Fresh Express existed firstly to fill any remaining gaps in that offer, by providing a number of simple, quick meals which still had an allegiance to brand names: Nescafé, Linda McCartney, Heinz, Tetley and Coca-Cola were all heavily promoted on the menu.
+Product ranges included 'Special Selection' and 'Fare Deal', and there was an emphasis on quality, with Granada's "no quibble guarantee".

 Doncaster Fresh Express.